-At Web Marketing Workshop we love Google AdWords – as a marketing tool for our clients, and for our own business; as a flexible campaign management tool; and as a highly measurable, data-rich advertising service that is constantly evolving.
+At Web Marketing Workshop we have been leading AdWords consultants since 2002, and we love Google AdWords – as a marketing tool for our clients, and for our own business; as a flexible campaign management tool; and as a highly measurable, data-rich advertising service that is constantly evolving.

 You may be one of the many website companies to be using Google AdWords as part of your marketing strategy, or perhaps you’ve used it in the past.
 Or you may be an online business that has yet to try Google AdWords to target your customers using search.
 Either way, here are our top 10 reasons why we think AdWords is such a powerful, cost-effective marketing tool:

 1) Search marketing is targeted

 The most effective form of marketing, apart from word of mouth, is search engine marketing.
 Whether you use search engine optimisation (SEO) or pay-per-click (PPC) advertising, when you place your business in front of searchers when they are looking for your product or service, you are reaching ‘warm’ prospects.
 This is known as ‘pull marketing’ – where you are meeting your potential customers’ needs at the time they are looking to buy – as opposed to ‘push marketing’ such as press ads, radio or TV advertising, which has a larger element of wasted spend.
 Google AdWords is the primary form of PPC advertising and displays search listings within the prominent ‘Ads’ section of the search results.

 If you want to rank well in the search results, and quickly, then Google AdWords is the answer.
 Achieving rankings using SEO can take time, particularly in competitive markets, whereas you can create a new AdWords campaign and be ranking in the search results within an hour.

 3) Target an unlimited number of search terms